Boundedness of minimal partial du Val resolutions of canonical surface foliations: Applications

+Note that $\Lambda := \{\wt{\cE_j}, \cF_\ell\}$ is a finite set.
+So there are only finitely many possible connected subsets of $\Lambda$ with the dual graph of $D_n$ type.
 By \cite[Satz 2.9 and Satz 2.11]{brieskorn1968rationale}, the intersection matrix of a dihedral singularity determines the embedding dimension and the group acting on it.
-Since the intersection matrix remains the same in the family, we have the boundedness of the embedding dimension and the order of group acting on these singularities.
-Hence the index of $X$ at the dihedral singularities is also bounded.
+Since the intersection matrix remains the same in the family, we have the boundedness of the embedding dimension and the order of the group acting on these singularities.
+Hence the index of $X$ at each dihedral singularities is also bounded.

 \end{pf}